2025 EFL League One play-off final

 The 2025 EFL League One play-off final was an association football match which was played on 25 May 2025 at Wembley Stadium, London, to determine the third and final team to gain promotion from EFL League One, the third tier of English football, to the EFL Championship.
-The top two teams of the 2024–25 EFL League One, Birmingham City and Wrexham, gained automatic promotion to the Championship, while the clubs placed from third to sixth in the table – Stockport County, Charlton Athletic, Wycombe Wanderers and Leyton Orient – took part in the 2025 English Football League play-offs.
+The top two teams of the 2024–25 EFL League One, champions Birmingham City and 2nd-placed Wrexham, gained automatic promotion to the Championship, while the clubs placed from third to sixth in the table – Stockport County, Charlton Athletic, Wycombe Wanderers and Leyton Orient – took part in the 2025 English Football League play-offs.

-Charlton won the play-off final 1–0 against Leyton Orient to gain promotion to the Championship, the first time in this league since their relegation in 2020.
+Charlton Athletic won the play-off final 1–0 against London rivals Leyton Orient to gain promotion to the EFL Championship, the first time in this league since their relegation in the 2019–20 season.

 Route to the final

+Reading who finished three points off 6th place and the final play-off spot lost out to Leyton Orient on the final day as Reading lost 3-2 to Barnsley at the Madejski Stadium and Leyton Orient won 4-1 away to Huddersfield Town at the Kirklees Stadium with Reading around the playoffs from 26 October 2024 until the end of season with draws in March against Crawley Town (away at the Broadfield Stadium), Stevenage (at home at the Madejski Stadium) and Northampton Town (away at Sixfields Stadium) costing them a place in the play-offs but they were taken over by American attorney and businessman Rob Couhig who previously owned Wycombe Wanderers on 14 May 2025 to end their turmoil under former Dai Yongge who took over after the 2017 EFL Championship play-off final.
 Charlton Athletic finished the regular 2024–25 season in fourth place in EFL League One, the third tier of the English football league system, two places and seven points ahead of Leyton Orient.
 Both, therefore, missed out on the two automatic places for promotion to the EFL Championship and instead took part the play-offs to determine the third promoted team.
 Charlton finished seven points behind Wrexham (who were promoted in second place) and 26 behind league winners Birmingham City.
 They finished a point a head of Wycombe Wanderers, their opponents in the play-off semi-final.
 Leyton Orient finished nine points behind Stockport County, their semi-final opponents.

 The first leg between Wycombe Wanderers and Charlton took place at Adams Park on 11 May.
 The finished in a 0–0 draw.